 The port rename callback is not available in JACK 1!
-See this mailing list posting and this commit message.
+See and this commit message 15.

 set\graph\order\callback(callback)

 Register graph order callback.

 Tell the JACK server to call callback whenever the processing graph is reordered.

 All "notification events" are received in a separated non RT thread, the code in the supplied function does not need to be suitable for real-time execution.